HURLEY UNITED

 Moving forward, I will continue to protect what makes Hurley special, seek consensus, and ensure our town is welcoming to all.
 I take seriously my responsibility to serve all of our citizens.

-I ask for the support on election day November 4th (early voting October 25th).
+I ask for the support on election day June 23rd (early voting June 13-21st).

 Thank you